ybirader/pzip/README.md

 To build from source, we require Go 1.21 or newer.

 1. Clone the repository by running `git clone "https://github.com/ybirader/pzip.git"`
-2. Build by running `make build` or `cd cmd/pzip && go build`
+2. Build both pzip and punzip by running `make build` or build separately via `cd cmd/pzip && go build` and `cd cmd/punzip && go build`

 ## Usage

+### Archiving

-pzip's API is similar to that of the standard zip utlity found on most *-nix systems.
+`pzip`'s API is similar to that of the standard zip utlity found on most *-nix systems.

 ```
 pzip /path/to/compressed.zip path/to/file_or_directory1 path/to/file_or_directory2 ... path/to/file_or_directoryN
 ```

-Alternatively, pzip can be imported as a library
+Alternatively, pzip can be imported as a package

 ```go
 archive, err := os.Create("archive.zip")